S3-working-group/s3-practical-guide/docs/prepare-for-meetings.md

 Some considerations for successfully preparing a meeting:

-- clarify and communicate the driver for, and intended outcome of the meeting
+- clarify and communicate the <dfn data-info="Driver: A person’s or a group's motive for responding to a specific situation.">driver</dfn> for, and <dfn data-info="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</dfn> of the meeting
 - decide who to invite
 - create an agenda
 - schedule the meeting enough in advance, so people have time to prepare
 - choose an appropriate duration for the meeting
-- be clear who will facilitate the meeting, who will take minutes and who will take care of any follow-up
+- be clear who will [facilitate the meeting](facilitate-meetings.html), who will take minutes and who will take care of any follow-up

 ### Preparing an Agenda